 You can also ask the butcher to remove the rind/skin (if there is any) or remove it yourself using a sharp knife.

-Besides enjoying Chashu with ramen or by itself, you can also use it for many other dishes.
+Besides enjoying chashu with ramen or as a main dish, you can also use it for many other dishes.
 Here are my suggestions:

 - Noodle dishes – Hiyashi Chuka and Tsukemen

-- Sandwiches – Serve with steamed buns (use this recipe)
+- Sandwiches and buns – Serve in steamed pork buns called Nikuman

-I’ve been cooking this exact Chashu recipe for almost 20 years (and on the blog since 2011) and my family loves it.
+I’ve been cooking this exact chashu recipe for almost 20 years (it’s been on the blog since 2011).
+My family loves it.
 It’s not that difficult to make at all, but you may need to be around in the kitchen while simmering the meat.
 The final reward is phenomenal and it’s totally worth your time!

 Wish to learn more about Japanese cooking?
 Sign up for our free newsletter to receive cooking tips & recipe updates!
 And stay in touch with me on Facebook, Pinterest, YouTube, and Instagram.